 Up with the dawn today for an early departure for Medellin.
-Our half-day drive to this sensational city takes us through the remarkably scenic countryside, with stops en route to photograph as the best opportunities arise.
-Overnight in Medellin.
+Our half-day drive to this sensational city takes us through the remarkably scenic countryside, with stops to photograph as the best opportunities arise.
+We’ll enjoy dinner and stay overnight in Medellin.

 Day 7: (Aug 9)

 This morning ride the cable car to Parque Nacional Natural Arvi, then drive into the hills south of town to visit a flower farm in Santa Elena.
 The region should be full of energy as locals put the finishing touches to their silletas—flower arrangements—for Sunday’s festival.
 After lunch at the farm, we’ll return to Medellin for a brief highlight city-tour ending in Plaza Botero, studded with massive bronze statues.
 Dinner at leisure.
 Overnight in Medellin.

 Day 8 : (Aug 10)

 This morning is free to relax or explore at leisure.
 In the afternoon, we’ll venture to Comuna 13, a once-dangerous barrio and FARC fiefdom brought back from the abyss by bold revitalization.
 A visit here will be a tour highlight, with heaps of exciting photographic opportunities.
 We’ll have dinner together and spend the night in Medellin.

 The flower festival parade is sure to keep us (and our cameras) pleasantly occupied all day.
 The highlight will be the sillitero parade as the brilliant flower arrangements brought in from the countryside.
 We’ll have dinner together and spend the night in Medellin.